ruivop/reddit/ESOF-docs/TESTS.md

 #Software Testing
+After analysing reddit's code we found out that only two types of testing are being done, the Unit Testing and Functional Testing.
+However, not all of reddit's code is public, as the security part of the code is private.
+With this in mind, it's possible that Security Testing exists but we just don't have access to it.

 ##Unit Testing
 Unit testing is one of the most common types of testing, as it tests the source code (the scope of the software).
 It tests an entire unit, that is usually conceived as the smallest testable part of the software.
 These tests are usually created by the developers and are short fragments.
 Besides that, the tests should also be independent between one another.